Frequently Asked Questions

 If a broker receives money, as a broker, which belongs to others, he shall promptly deposit the money in a separate checking account in a bank in this state which must be designated a trust account.
 All down payments, earnest money deposits, rents, or other money which he receives, on behalf of his principal or any other person, must be deposited in the account unless all persons who have an interest in the money have agreed otherwise in writing.
 A real estate broker in his discretion may pay to any seller or the seller's agent the whole or any portion of such deposit.
 The real estate broker is personally responsible and liable for such deposit at all times.
 A real estate broker shall not permit any advance payment of money belonging to others to be deposited in the real estate broker's business or personal account or to be commingled with any money he may have on deposit.

 DO YOU WORK WITH SECTION 8?
 Not currently.
-This may change if HUD changes its accounting policy.
+This may change if HUD changes its current accounting policies.

 HOW DO YOU CHECK OUT PROSPECTIVE TENANTS? - In addition to verifying their current residence, payment history, and employment status, we complete a detailed credit check.
-We are able to get a credit rating from anyone no matter where they have lived in the past.
-If we need to we will demand pay stubs and/or reference letters.
-We only take cash or the equivalent of cash at move in.. no bounced checks thank you very much... we've seen the movie Pacific Heights.
+If we need to we will obtain pay stubs and/or reference letters.

 ARE YOU LICENSED? -Yes.
-We have a real estate brokers license and property management permit (#33384) and business license (#M01-04734-4-064054) through the state of Nevada and City of Las Vegas respectively.
-In addition, we are members of the Greater Las Vegas Association of Realtors, the Las Vegas Chamber of Commerce, and the National Association of Relaters.
+We have a real estate brokers license and property management permit (#33384) and business license (#G68-04233) through the state of Nevada and City of Las Vegas respectively.
+In addition, we are members of the Greater Las Vegas Association of Realtors, the Las Vegas Chamber of Commerce, and the National Association of Realtors.

 HOW LONG OF A LEASE DO YOU SIGN? - We are open to any length term of lease or month to month rental agreement.
-Most tenants want a 6-12 month lease.
-Owners come in all varieties.
-Some want long term, others short term.
-We're flexible
+Most owners and tenants want a 12 month lease.

 WHAT IS THE TERM OF YOUR MANAGEMENT AGREEMENT? - We normally write a 12 month agreement.
-However, according to the terms, it can be terminated by either party with 30 days written notice.
-In actuality, we are willing to terminate in 24 hours as long as all outstanding charges have been paid.
-We do not feel it is in anyone's best interest to hold an owner just for the sake of holding them.
-However, a property will not be released until all accounts have been rectified and cleared.
+However, according to the terms, it can be terminated by either party with 30 days written notice as long as any outstanding bills have been paid.

 DO YOU ISSUE 1099'S AT THE END OF THE YEAR? - Yes.
 For those properties that grossed $600.00 or more in income.

 DO YOU PICK UP THE TENANTS RENT PAYMENTS AT THE PROPERTY?
-No. Most tenants use electronic banking and electronically deposit their rent into our account.
-In addition, we are setup so that they can make a rent payment at any 7-11 store.
+Most tenants use electronic banking and electronically deposit their rent into our account.
+In addition, we are setup so that they can make a rent payment at any 7-11 store or CVS Pharmacy.
 Otherwise, being centrally located they will just stop in or drop their payment in the mail.

 WHEN DO I NEED AN ONSITE MANAGER?
 We usually recommend some type of onsite at 24 units or more.
-Some owners and buildings require one a lot sooner.
+Some owners and buildings require one sooner.
 There are different degrees of on-site support as well.
 We try to cater each building and owners requests to what's best.
 The best answer to the question can be had by giving us a call at (702) 916-2222

 Current Owners FAQ